 Whenever an injury results in catastrophic injuries, you or a loved one needs to speak to a professional.
-Personal injury lawyers that represent victims of catastrophic injuries can help you receive fair compensation for your injuries and medical expenses.
+Personal injury law firm that represent victims of catastrophic injuries to help you receive fair compensation for your injuries and medical expenses.

 Among the many problems with catastrophic injuries is how the accidents occur without warning.
 Anything so sudden and profound is a shock to people attempting to start a new life with permanent disabilities.

 It not only puts stress and pressure on the victim but also stress on friends and family members.
 Consequently, relatives may need to assist with constant supervision or chores around the home that the victim is no longer able to accomplish.

 Catastrophic injuries are primarily associated with physical harm to the brain and/or spinal cord.
 Brain and spinal cord injuries carry significant short and long-term health problems.

 On the other hand, cognitive injuries may not be obvious to an outside observer yet can be equally damaging with serious emotional and financial repercussions.
 Cognitive injuries may impact speech, memory, or functionality.

 Regardless of the specific injuries, if they are serious enough to be long-term and debilitating, then you are a victim of a catastrophic injury.

-A few examples of catastrophic injuries are:
+The top cases of catastrophic injuries are:

 Catastrophic injuries have an enormous impact on the livelihood of survivors.
 It also impacts loved ones who either share the same residence or need to assist you daily.

-Catastrophic injuries that are caused by negligence or an intentional act are unacceptable.
+Catastrophic injuries that are caused by negligence medical malpractice, or an intentional act are unacceptable.
 You need a lawyer that will defend you and help you get fair compensation and damages commensurate with your injuries.

-At Greenberg & Stein, P.C., our team of New York City catastrophic injury lawyers is dedicated to helping victims of serious accidents recover damages in the form of financial compensation, including costs associated with hospitalization, doctor’s visits, and ongoing medical care.
+At Greenberg & Stein, P.C., our team of New York City catastrophic injury attorneys is dedicated to helping victims of serious accidents recover damages in the form of financial compensation, including costs associated with hospitalization, doctor’s visits, and ongoing medical care.

 According to researchers, the most dangerous jobs in New York City that put individuals at risk of a catastrophic accident include:

-If you or a loved one has suffered an avoidable catastrophic injury, the New York City personal injury lawyers at Greenberg & Stein, P.C. believe that you have a right to financial compensation for your injury.
-We have recovered millions of dollars for our clients and are available to help you 24 hours a day, seven days a week.
-Call our office to schedule a free, no-obligation case evaluation to see what a topnotch catastrophic injury attorney in New York City can do for your case.
+Our personal injury law firm has recovered millions of dollars for our clients and is available to help you with 24 hours a day, seven days a week.
+Call our office to schedule a free, no-obligation case evaluation to see what a top-notch catastrophic injury attorney in New York City can do for your case.